SmartPracticeschool/llSPS-INT-2373-Car-Performance-Prediction/README.md

 @ uploaded machine_learning code in both .ipynb and .py can use any which you like
 @ data1 is the dataset.
 Change the address of Dataset in python code .
 @ also change address of css file in html file.

+To run the code .  run app.py file using terminal